roldel/alpine-VPS-manager/alpine_os_vps_installation.md

 <br>

-### 1. Download alpine OS  and check
+### 1. Download and Verify Alpine Image

 Alpine images are available on their download page [https://alpinelinux.org/downloads/](https://alpinelinux.org/downloads/)

 From those, you have to chose the one that best suits your needs.
-For reference, in this example, we will be running alpine on an x86_64 architecture VPS.
-Therefore, we will use the "Virtual" image, optimized for virtual systems.
+In this example, we will run Alpine on an x86_64 architecture VPS.
+Therefore, we use the "Virtual" image, optimized for virtual systems.

-We download the selected image, as well as its sha256sum and gpg files, for integrity and authenticity checks
+Download the selected image, as well as its sha256sum and gpg files, for integrity and authenticity checks